 Create a Webinar and Increase Brand Awareness

 These goals can range from increasing brand awareness to growing your customer base.
 Let’s examine the steps you need to take to create your webinar and achieve your goals.

 Step 1: Decide on your goals and audience

 Then, you need to identify which of these goals you can work towards using webinar marketing.
-Once you have done this you can start to determine the individual goals for each webinar.
+Once you have done this, you can start to determine the individual goals for each webinar.

-You also need to understand your audience to create content that is likely to appeal to them and keep them engaged.
+You also need to understand your audience to create content likely to appeal to them and keep them engaged.
 Completing this preparation helps you attract people who are likely to be interested in your brand and what it offers.

 Step 3: Select the best date and time for your webinar

 There is no point in investing time and effort in creating a fantastic webinar if no one watches it.
 So, you must ensure that you schedule your event at a time that optimizes your audience participation possibilities.

 Remember to consider factors such as the time zones your audience is in and what times of day they are most likely to be otherwise occupied.
 Of course, you will never be able to please everyone, but you can choose a time when most people are likely to be available.